The Canonical Amoebot Model: Algorithms and Concurrency Control: The Canonical Amoebot Model

 Suppose that the application layer of an amoebot $A$ calls $\Read(p, x)$, illustrated in \figtext~\ref{fig:operationsread}.
 If $p = \bot$, the system layer simply returns the value of $x$ in the public memory of $A$ to the application layer and this \Read\ succeeds.
-Otherwise, the system layer checks if there is a neighbor connected via port $p$: this \Read\ fails if there is no such neighbor, but if there is, the system layer enqueues $m = \texttt{read\_request}(x)$ in the message buffer on $p$.
-Let $B$ be the neighbor connected to $A$ via port $p$.
-Eventually, $m$ is sent in FIFO order and the system layer of $B$ receives it, prompting it to access variable $x$ with value $x_{val}$ in its public memory and enqueue $m' = \texttt{read\_ack}(x, x_{val})$ in the message buffer on its port facing $A$.
+Otherwise, the system layer checks if there is a neighbor connected via port $p$: if so, the system layer enqueues $m = \texttt{read\_request}(x)$ in the message buffer on $p$; otherwise, this \Read\ fails.
+Let $B$ be the neighbor connected to $A$ via port $p$ and let $p'$ be its corresponding port.
+Eventually, $m$ is sent in FIFO order and the system layer of $B$ receives it, prompting it to access variable $x$ with value $x_{val}$ in its public memory and enqueue $m' = \texttt{read\_ack}(x, x_{val})$ in the message buffer on $p'$.
 Message $m'$ is eventually sent in FIFO order by $B$ and received by the system layer of $A$, prompting it to unpack $x_{val}$ and return it to the application layer, successfully completing this \Read.
 If $A$ and $B$ are disconnected (i.e., due to a movement) any time after $A$ enqueues message $m$ but before $A$ receives message $m'$, this \Read\ fails.

 A $\Write(p, x, x_{val})$ operation is executed analogously, though it does not need to wait for an acknowledgement after its write request is sent (see \figtext~\ref{fig:operationswrite}).